AdobeDocs/pdfservices-api-documentation/src/pages/overview/digital-seal-api/index.md

 Digital Seal API requires a few input parameters for the creation of a seal.
 The parameters should specify the type, format, visibility and appearance of the seal.
 It should also have the certificate credentials required to communicate with Trust Service Providers.<br/>

-Refer [sealing parameters](/overview/digital-seal-api/quickstarts/#2-configure-sealing-parameters) for more details.
+Refer to [sealing parameters](/overview/digital-seal-api/quickstarts/#2-configure-sealing-parameters) for more details.

 **Digital Seal API**